jetthoughts/j-cap-recipes/README.md

 `honeybadger:deploy` - notify the service about deploy and it would be invoked after `deploy:migrate`

-### Handy
+### Settings

 Support to manage https://github.com/bigbinary/handy config files.
-First should add `require 'j-cap-recipes/handy'` to `Capfile`.
+First should add `require 'j-cap-recipes/settings'` to `Capfile`.
 There are three tasks available:

 - `cap staging config:settings` Show the current staging config files;
 - `cap staging config:settings:delete` Remove the custom env settings file;
 - `cap staging config:settings:upload` Update the remote config file with local one;
-- `cap staging config:settings:get` Download the rmote config file to local one
+- `cap staging config:settings:get` Download the remote config file to local one
+- `cap staging config:settings:edit` Direct editing of the settings file

 ### Git